Xexxa/serenityos-wiki/fonts.md

 | SerenitySans      |8-36    | .ttf |      |          | ✔️     |       |            |     |
 | Serifina          |10      | .font| ✔️   |          |        |✔️     |            |     |
 | Tiny              |6       | .font|      |          | ✔️     |       |            |     |

+## Creating a font
+- Always include character FFFD &#xfffd; (https://www.unicode.org/charts/PDF/UFFF0.pdf), it's the fallback character if a glyph is missing.
+- Give the font a filename in the following format NameStyleSize.ext (examples: KaticaRegular10.font)
+- If the font is primarly or exclusively for CJK characters then prefix the family with CJK and space "CJK Name"